 Now is a great season for getting cozy in cable knits and corduroy, and drinking lots of delicious hot beverages.

-If you’re anything like me, this uncertainty, coupled with fewer opportunities to get out and do the things you love, could make it difficult to stay motivated and feel physically and mentally healthy.
+The consistent cloudiness and rain of Vancouver can get me feeling pretty gloomy.
+The rain-driven moodiness, coupled with fewer opportunities to get out and do the things you love, can make it difficult to stay motivated and feel physically and mentally healthy.

 In times like these, what helps me the most is often getting back to the basics—things I’ve consistently done that lift my mood and allow me to stay healthy.